JimmyBHuynh/DynamsoftWebTWAIN/README.md

 # DynamsoftWebTWAIN
 Implementation Samples of Dynamsoft Web TWAIN features
+Learning and Testing of Dynamsoft Web features from Dynamsoft Documentation